christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 - it's **fun and a long term savings**.
 It will save you a hundred times doing the same repetitive thing. **Just press one button to deploy**... everything is automatic.
 It will offer you new ways to debug by launching new VMs and make tests.

+- it's **continuous deployment**, the pattern that deploying many times a day small upgrades reduces the risk of critical outrage, usually the consequence of infrequent deployment of big upgrades.

 I hope my writing will spare you some time searching, reading, and testing.
 I believe it is true for any organization of any size, from the start-up with one developer to the big corporation which has many servers.

 **Simplicity, durability, portability and re-usability** are the key concepts to search for.
 Nothing complex will ever last.
 Nothing specific to one platform will ever be useful.